Montandalar/foodblocks/README.md

 You can configure whether foodblocks will drop themselves directly, or 9 of the item that they were crafted out of.
 The default is to drop 9 of the item, similarly to melons or pumpkins in Mineclone.
-Regardless of the setting, the foodblocks will always drop themselves directly if the game is in creative mode.
-This applies to global creative mode only, not for players with the `creative` privilege.
+Regardless of the setting, the foodblocks will always drop themselves directly if the game is in creative mode, or in Mineclone2 when using a silk touch pickaxe.
+The check for creative applies to global creative mode only, not for players with the `creative` privilege.

 Since blueberries were introduced to Minetest Game, but already existed in farming, this mod lets you decide what you want the blueberry blocks to drop: